The Woman’s Center

 A urinary tract infection (UTI) can lead to burning while urinating and pelvic pain that’s so severe that relieving yourself can become overwhelmingly uncomfortable.
-Because a UTI can spread to your kidneys and become serious, it’s important to schedule an evaluation with Ryan Stratford, MD, MBA, FACOG, or Kelly Kantartzis, MD, MS, FACOG, at The Woman’s Center at the first sign of infection.
+Because a UTI can spread to your kidneys and become serious, it’s important to schedule an evaluation with Ryan Stratford, MD, MBA, FACOG, Kelly Kantartzis, MD, MS, FACOG, or Peter Jeppson, MD, FACOG at The Woman’s Center at the first sign of infection.
 You can conveniently book your urinary tract infection exam at this Mesa, Arizona-based practice (just east of Phoenix), by clicking on the online scheduler or by calling the office directly.

 A urinary tract infection (UTI) can affect any part of your urinary system, including your bladder, urethra, ureters, and kidneys.
 This painful infection occurs when bacteria gets into your urethra and starts multiplying in your bladder.